St Botolph's, Aldersgate: Churchyard

 St Botolph's churchyard was combined with those of St Leonard, Foster Lane, and Christchurch, Newgate Street, into Postman's Park in 1880, and this now contains the Watts Memorial to Historic Self-Sacrifice, commemorating civilian Londoners who died heroic deaths.

 The church was designated a Grade I listed building on 4 January 1950.

 Current use

+As a Guild Church, the church does not have a parish or Sunday services but holds lunchtime services during the week.

-Currently, St Botolph's, Aldersgate is used by the London City Presbyterian Church, which meets there every Sunday.
-During the week, the building is used for lunchtime services.
-It is also the rehearsal venue of several orchestras.
+On Sundays, the London City Presbyterian Church uses the building.
+It is also the rehearsal venue for several orchestras.